-You served us, now let Penn State York serve you
+You served us, now let Penn State York serve you.

 Penn State York understands that Veteran’s dynamics are different to that of civilian dynamics; hence, a support network is necessary towards the academic success of student veterans transitioning into higher education.
 Penn State York offers a variety of degrees and majors in addition to accelerated programs and courses.

 View the video to see what they are saying.